lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 A suite of [performance
 benchmarks](https://github.com/lucaong/minisearch/tree/master/benchmarks) also
 provides a convenient way to measure performance improvements and avoid regressions.
-Measuring performance in a standardized way is especially important for algorithmic code, where it is otherwise too common to make the mistake of implementing "optimizations" that obfuscate the code while not giving any tangible benefit.
+Measuring performance in a rigorous way is especially important for algorithmic code, where it is otherwise far too common to make the mistake of implementing "optimizations" that obfuscate the code while not giving any tangible benefit.

 ## Comparison with other libraries

 **MiniSearch** is not the only library of its kind.
-There are a few other libraries with similar goals, among which [Lunr.js](https://lunrjs.com), [Fuse.js](http://fusejs.io).
-These libraries are well implemented, and allthough they all provide client-side fulltext search, they have different use cases and feature sets.
+There are a few other libraries with similar goals, among which [Lunr.js](https://lunrjs.com) and [Fuse.js](http://fusejs.io).
+These libraries are well implemented, and although they all provide client-side full-text search, they have different use cases and feature sets.

-**Fuse.js** is optimized for smaller collections of documents: it uses the [Bitap algorithm](https://en.wikipedia.org/wiki/Bitap_algorithm), that provides good fuzzy matching, but requires to iterate the whole collection for each search.
-For this reason it was not ideal for my use case, in which I can easily have more than ten thousand documents to search among.
+**Fuse.js** is optimized for smaller collections of documents: it uses the [Bitap algorithm](https://en.wikipedia.org/wiki/Bitap_algorithm), that provides good fuzzy matching, but iterates through the whole collection of documents upon each search.
+For this reason it was not ideal for my use case, where I could easily have several thousand documents to search among.

 **Lunr.js** is probably the most similar library.
 It is well implemented, and uses an approach which is quite similar to MiniSearch.
 The project is well